tantaman/ARMI/README.md

 ARMI - Asynchronous RMI for Java
 =================================

-So far this project is mostly a learning experience.
-It lacks error handling and full connection life cycle handling.
+*So far this project is mostly a learning experience.
+It lacks error handling and full connection life cycle handling.*

+##Intro##

-The interface is dead simple.
+The great thing about ARMI is that the interface is dead simple.

 **Client Side**